Bogdaan/viber-bot-php/README.md

 # PHP sdk for Viber api

 Library to develop a bot for the Viber platform.
+[Create you first Viber bot setp by step](docs/first-steps.md)

 ## Installation